 Stewardship

 Utilizing human resources responsibly.
 Providing wise and respectful use of all material and monetary resources.
-Promoting prudent use of resources and energy.
+Promoting prudent use of natural resources and energy.
 Finding time for work, play and prayer in daily life, which will promote physical, mental and spiritual growth.

 Love of learning